Exclusive J/Psi and Psi(2s) photo-production as a probe of QCD low x evolution equations: Conclusion

-While from the theory side it is necessary to further increase the accuracy of predictions for photo-production cross-sections, we believe that a precise extraction of the ratio of $\Psi(2s)$ and $J/\Psi$ photo-production cross-sections could be very useful to distinguish in the future between linear and non-linear QCD evolution.
+From the theory side it is necessary to further increase the accuracy of predictions for photo-production cross-sections, in particular the rather large adjustment in the overall normalization, see Tab.~\ref{tab:kfactors}.
+While there are various sources of uncertainty, one may at least expect to reduce the uncertainty in the overall normalization due to a determation of next-to-leading order perturbative corrections to the photon-to-vector meson impact factor, see \cite{Hentschinski:2020tbi, Hentschinski:2014lma, Chachamis:2013hma, Hentschinski:2011tz} for past and recent efforts in this direction.
+Despite of the theoretical uncertainties, we believe that a precise extraction of the ratio of $\Psi(2s)$ and $J/\Psi$ photo-production cross-sections could be very useful to distinguish in the future between linear and non-linear QCD evolution.
 We believe that this applies both to photon-proton scattering at highest center of mass energies as measured at LHC, as well as for photo-production cross-sections obtained in electron-ion scattering at the future Electron Ion Collider.
 While in the latter case, center-of-mass energies will be naturally lower, nuclear effects will likely enhance gluon densities and therefore the possible relevance of non-linear QCD evolution.